 The Office of Continuing Education, School of Medicine, University of Missouri designates this live educational activity for a maximum of 1 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim the credit commensurate with the extent of their participation in the activity.

-CONFLICT OF INTEREST: All persons with influence over the content of this program have been asked to disclose relevant financial interests that might have an impact.
+CONFLICT OF INTEREST: All persons with influence over the content of this program have been asked to disclose relevant financial interests in the last 12 months that might have an impact.
 John Spertus, MD, is a consultant for Jannsen, Bayer, Myokardia, Merck and Novartis, and receives research support from Abbott Vascular.
 No other speaker or planning committee member has a relevant financial interest.